 - 1. Cognitive Functioning: A complete cognitive assessment is essential with all subtests and standard scores reported.
-Acceptable measures include but are not limited to: Wechsler Adult Intelligence Scale-IV (WAIS-IV); Woodcock Johnson Tests of Cognitive Ability IV. - 2.
+Acceptable measures include but are not limited to: Wechsler Adult Intelligence Scale-III (WAIS-III); Woodcock Johnson Psycho-educational Battery-Revised: Tests of Cognitive Ability; Kaufinan Adolescent and Adult Intelligence Test. - 2.
 Achievement: A comprehensive achievement battery with all subtests and standard scores is essential.
 The battery must include current levels of academic functioning in relevant areas such as reading (decoding and comprehension) and mathematics.
-Acceptable instruments include but are not limited to the Woodcock-Johnson Tests of Achievement IV; The Scholastic Abilities Test for Adults (SATA); Woodcock Reading Mastery Tests-III.
+Acceptable instruments include but are not limited to the Woodcock-Johnson Psycho-educational Battery-Revised: Tests of Achievement; The Scholastic Abilities Test for Adults (SAT A); Woodcock Reading Mastery Tests-Revised.
 Specific achievement tests are useful instruments when administered under standardized conditions and when interpreted within the context of other diagnostic information.
-The Wide Range Achievement Test-5 (WRAT-5) and the Nelson-Denny Reading Test are not comprehensive diagnostic measures of achievement, and therefore neither is acceptable if used as the sole measure of achievement.

-- 3. Information Processing: Specific areas of information processing (e.g., short- and long-term memory, sequential memory, auditory and visual perception/processing, auditory and phonological awareness, processing speed, executive functioning, motor ability) must be assessed.
-Acceptable measures include but are not limited to the Delis-Kaplan Executive Function System, Wechsler Memory Scale-IV (WMS-IV), information from the Woodcock Johnson Tests of Cognitive Ability-IV as well as other relevant instruments that may be used to address these areas. - 4.
+The Wide Range Achievement Test-3 (WRA T-3) and the Nelson-Denny Reading Test are not comprehensive diagnostic measures of achievement, and therefore neither is acceptable if used as the sole measure of achievement. - 3.
+Information Processing: Specific areas of information processing (e.g., short- and long-term memory, sequential memory, auditory and visual perception/processing, auditory and phonological awareness, processing speed, executive functioning, motor ability) must be assessed.
+Acceptable measures include but are not limited to the Detroit Tests of Learning Aptitude Adult (DTLA-A), Wechsler Memory Scale-III (WMS-III), information from the Woodcock Johnson Psycho-educational Battery Revised: Tests of Cognitive Ability as well as other relevant instruments that may be used to address these areas. - 4.
 Other Assessment Measures: Other formal assessment measures or nonstandard measures and informal assessment procedures or observations may be integrated with the above instruments to help support a differential diagnosis or to disentangle the learning disability from co-existing neurological and/or psychiatric issues.
 In addition to standardized test batteries, non-standardized measures and informal assessment procedures may be helpful in determining performance across a variety of domains.